 TAPIO TUOMELA (b.
 1958) Tapio Tuomela studied composition at the Sibelius Academy in 1985-1988 and 1991-1993 with Eero Hämeenniemi, Magnus Lindberg, and Paavo Heininen, having first taken diploma degrees in piano and conducting in 1982 and 1987.
 He went on to study at the Eastman School of Music in Rochester, New York, with Chris Rouse and Joseph Schwantner (Master of Music degree in 1990), and with Witold Szalonek in Hochschule der Kunste in Berlin until 1991.
-In 2014, he finished his doctoral studies at the Sibelius-Academy, where he has been teaching composition, orchestration and score reading part-time since 2005 and full time since 2018.
+In 2014, he finished his doctoral studies at the Sibelius-Academy, where he has been teaching composition, orchestration and score reading part-time since 2005 and as lecturer since 2018.

 Tuomela’s works have been performed at several international festivals of contemporary music (World Music Days, Moscow Forum, Gulbenkian, Présences, Sibelius&Beyond (London), Scandinavia Today (N.Y.), and Nordic Music Days, among others.
 His compositions have been twice selected by the UNESCO Rostrum, and he has received commissions by orchestras or ensembles in Scandinavia, France, Germany, Spain, Portugal, and Russia.
 He has had portrait concerts at the Helsinki Festival summer series 1991, at the Finnish Institute of Antwerp in 1998 and Paris in 2003, at Helsinki (Sibelius-Academy series) and in Turku Aboa Nova 2008 and at Helsinki Music House (Camerata Hall) in 2018.
 He was invited as a featured composer in the Nordic Music Festival in St Petersburg in 2005 and Festival Musiques Demésurées, Clermont-Ferrand, 2006.